nccgroup/libptmalloc/docs/UserGuide.md

 0x7ffff0001420:  78 2D 67 6E 75 00 6C 69  62 67 63 63 5F 73 2E 73  x-gnu.libgcc_s.s
 ```

-The 'ptmeta command is more advanced and allows to associate user-defined metadata
+The 'ptmeta' command is more advanced and allows to associate user-defined metadata
 for given chunks' addresses.
 E.g. you can add a tag as metadata:

 ```